LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04/Lab04_Instructions_MemeCreator.md

 # Objectives

-The objective of this lab is to give you more practice using the "new", widely supported,  version of JavaScript: ES6.
-You will also be introduced to Node.js, NPM and several other tools that are part of modern JavaScript development.
+The objective of this lab is to continue giving you practice using the "new" ES6 JavaScript features.
+You will also get practice with CSS Flexbox (from CIS 195) and have your first experience with the HTML5 Canvas.
+And, you will get further practice with webpack, webpack configuration files and the webpack development server.

 # Instructions

-Complete the web apps described below.
-For each problem:
+Complete the Meme Creator web app:

 - Accept the invitation to the GitHub Classroom repository containing the starter files.
-Use Git and GitHub to manage your source code.
   **Important**: Do all your work in the Classroom repository working folder, don't make a different repository.
-- Create a JavaScript solution that solves the problem.
-Test your solution in at least one browser running on your local machine.
-- Upload your solution to citstudent.lanecc.edu.
-Test your solution running on the server in at least one browser.

-## 1. ToDo List

-- Complete the ToDoList application described in the screencasts.
-The html and css files for the application have been provided in the starter GitHub repository.
-Add JavaScript code by following the detailed instructions in the starting .js file.
-Test and debug your application.
+- Complete the Meme Creator application described in the screencasts and comments in the starter files.
+  - Part 6 of the comments describes possible added functionality.
+Choose two features to add:
+    - Allow the user to add text to the top of the meme
+    - Allow the user to pick a font
+    - Allow the user to pick a font color
+    - Save the meme to local storage so that the last meme loads when the page loads
+    -  Or something of your choice, but get approval from your instructor before implementing it.

+  - For each of the 2 additional features:
+    - Add html to the web page for the user to interact with.
+    - Change the JS class to add event handlers to your new UI elements
+    - Change the createMeme method to add your features to the canvas.

 - Use Node, NPM, Webpack and Babel to create a production version of the  application "transpiled" to a version of JavaScript (ES5) that is supported by all browsers.

-## 2. Web Page Bookmarker

-- Complete the BookMarker application as described in the comments in the starting files for the application.
-Test and debug your application.
-- Use Node, Npm, Webpack and Babel to create a production version of the  application "transpiled" to a version of JavaScript that is supported by all browsers.

 # Submission